samia-dola/Employee-Distribution-Analysis/README.md

 - **Average Employment Length for Terminated Employees:** Finding out the average tenure of terminated employees.
 - **Gender Distribution across Departments and Job Titles:** Seeing how gender distribution varies across different departments and job titles.
 - **Distribution of Job Titles:** Exploring the distribution of job titles across the company.
-- **Highest Turnover Rate by Department:** Identifing the department with the highest turnover rate.
+- **Highest Turnover Rate by Department:** Identifying the department with the highest turnover rate.
 - **Distribution of Employees across Locations (by State):** Learning about the geographic distribution of employees across different states.
 - **Employee Count Changes over Time:** Tracking changes in the company's employee count over the years based on hiring and termination dates.
 - **Tenure Distribution by Department:** Examining the tenure distribution for each department.

 ### c.
 [Data Visualization](https://github.com/samia-dola/Employee-Distribution-Analysis/tree/main/Report)
-Data visualiztion step in project analysis is conducted by using Microsoft Power Bi tool and produced an insightful dashboad.
+Data visualiztion step in project analysis is conducted by using Microsoft Power Bi tool and produced an insightful dashboard.

 ![Dashboard_1](https://github.com/samia-dola/Employee-Distribution-Report/assets/150064729/f9a38190-5e04-4084-89f4-82af6da46fa4)